 Some cited uses of the card include:

-- Make online purchase as a visa debit card
+- Make online purchases as a visa debit card

 - Move money to or from mpesa